ethereum/portal-network-specs/roadmaps.md

 ### 12. Transaction format to include proof of balance and proof of nonce of sender
 ### 13. Incentiviation of witness production and relay
 ### 14. Periodic state swarming
+Coordination logic to deciding what is currently being swarmed.
+May be based on the enumeration of leaves.
+Enumeration of leaves does not have to be supported on the level of merkle hashing, only as implementation convention.
+Still the total number of items in the state changes.

 ## Implementation roadmap

+### 1. Turbo-Geth release (flat database layout)
+### 2. Supporting hexary and binary tries simultaneously
+### 3. State sync/swarming for binary trie
+### 4. Migration of the state to binary trie